A walk-in wardrobe might sound like a luxury but whatever your set-up or space constraints at home, it may still be possible to have one.

 Open shelves and rails will let you see at a glance what's clean and ready to wear.
 In addition, a beautiful blanket box or ottoman not only provides somewhere to sit and put your shoes on, it's a great place to store winter or summer clothes when the time comes to put them away.

-The coat rack is a great spot for hats, scarves and bags, so they’re ready to grab, as well as for hanging dressing gowns and robes, when you’re getting dressed in the morning.
+The coat rack is a great spot for clothes storage for coats, so they're ready to grab, as well as for hanging dressing gowns and robes, when you're getting dressed in the morning.

 If removing an existing chimney breast is not possible, use the structure to your advantage and build out and around it on either side for wardrobe storage and use the extra depth created cleverly, for a dressing table area and shelves, like in this example.